-It is our policy not to quote prices or to work for a contracted price.
+It is our policy not to provide “hard quotes” or to work for a contracted price.
 We understand that financial planning for a restoration project is a large part of the process and should be considered carefully.
-Because of this, we will estimate costs to facilitate financial planning.
-However, these are only estimates.
-We can only make educated guesses based on past experience.
-These estimates are solely based on process costs (i.e. It takes x hours to paint a car on average).
+Because of this, we will ballpark estimate the costs to facilitate financial planning.
+However, these are only educated guesses based on past experiences.
+These ballpark estimates are solely based on process costs (i.e. It takes X hours to paint a car on average).

-Every project is unique – no two are alike.
-Variables include hidden damage, starting condition, parts availability, part costs, completeness, degree of completion, and modifications desired, just to name a few.
-Because there are so many variables, even estimates can change as work progesses.
+Every project is unique.
+No two are alike.
+Variables include hidden damage, starting condition, completeness, parts availability, parts costs, degree of completion and modifications desired to name a few.
+Given that there are so many variables, even ballpark estimates can change as work progresses.
 Any estimate given should be a starting point.

-More often than not, the finished cost of the project exceeds these estimates.
-We will make every effort to keep costs as low as possible for the quality of work we provide.
-We will also keep you informed as things change, giving you all of the information needed and options you have to make decisions about your project.
+More often than not, the finished cost of the project exceeds these ballpark estimates.
+J&M Enterprizes Inc. will make every effort to keep costs as low as possible for the quality of work performed.
+We will also keep you informed as things change, giving you all of the information and options needed to make decisions about the project.
 You, as a customer, need to be prepared for unexpected problems that raise the costs of the finished project.

-It is our view that shops that quote prices or work for contracted prices will cut corners and hide problems in order to meet the contracted price.
+It is our view that shops that quote hard prices or work for a contracted price will cut corners and hide problems in order to meet the contracted price.
 They sacrifice quality for cost.
-We prefer to fix it right the first time and work with the customer to deal with the added expense.
+J&M Enterprizes Inc. prefers to fix it right the first time and work with our customer to deal with the added expense.

 We feel that it is better to cut how much of a project you complete rather than performing substandard work on the entire project.
 You can always come back later and complete another part of the project.